sozu-proxy/sozu/doc/home.md

 # What is Sōzu?

 Sōzu is a reverse proxy for load balancing written in Rust.
-His main job is to balances inbound requests across two or more backends applications to spread the load.
+It's main job is to balance inbound requests across two or more applications backends to spread the load.

-* He serve as a termination point for SSL sessions.
+* It serves as a termination point for SSL sessions.
 So the workload of dealing with the encryption is offloaded from the backend.

-* He can protect the backends by preventing direct access from the network.
+* It can protect the backends by preventing direct access from the network.

-* Return some statics contents related on the traffics between the clients and the backends applications behind him.
+* Return some metrics related on the traffics between the clients and the backends applications behind it.

 # Introduction